-“As a parent with two in college and a rising HS senior and junior, I have a lot of thoughts about this.
+“As a parent with three in college and a graduating high school senior, I have a lot of thoughts about this.
 While I find the cost of college appalling, and the student loan situation is out of control, I still put the ultimate responsibility on the parents.

 No undergraduate can take out bjillions of dollars in student loans without at least a co-sign from a parent.
 The typical college student has an undergraduate limit of $31,000 in federal loans.
 Independent students, or those with parents who do not qualify for parental loans, have an undergraduate maximum of $57,500 in federal loans.
 These enormous loan balances are coming from parents taking out or co-signing private loans.